JEPPSQUARE / Simon Jepps

 The neckstrap you can see gently flopped over the stand-arm is actually itself a Seydel Big Six neckstrap, simply attached to the rear handle of the Melodica.
 This is a great little neckstrap since it features a buckle-clip for easy detachment of the instrument.

 JEPPSSAX / Simon JeppsThe other cool thing about the Seydel Big Six is that you can custom tune them yourself before being dispatched from the manufacturer, through the Seydel Harp Configurator.
-I have a handful in different tunings, the one pictured raises the 6-Hole Draw to the tonic key of the instrument, in this case a G, allowing a full two octave range with 4 bends in that final hole!
+I have a handful in different tunings, the one pictured raises the 6-Hole Draw a semi-tone to the flattened 7th of the instrument key, in this case an F, granting an extra actual F chord and allowing an almost full two octave range with 2 bends in that final hole!

 I was raised and trained as a Classical Pianist and over my lifetime I have played live Jazz & Classical music in various lounges, restaurants & bars ~ even the Royal Palace gardens in Turin ~ yet over time it became evermore obvious to me that I was simply too frustrated with the inconvenience of only being able to play wherever a Piano already resides.